ARCHIBALD VERE SIMPSON 1889–1976

 Moved to Radcliffe on Trent from West Bridgford in the late 1920s and lived at Greneleigh, 66 Cropwell Road.

-In Kelly’s 1941 directory he is listed as clerk and steward to the Notts County Mental Hospital.
+Listed in Kelly’s 1941 directory as clerk and steward to the Notts County Mental Hospital.

 From the 1922 Electoral Register

-Address: County Mental Hospital, Saxondale, Radcliffe on Trent
+Address: Notts County Mental Hospital, Saxondale, Radcliffe on Trent

 From the 1939 Register